rapidez/docs/src/0.x/faq.md

 ## TailwindCSS is used, do I need to use it?

-> No, you do not need te use it.
+> No, you do not need to use it.
 You are completely free to use whatever you want.
-We like it so we used it for basic styling.
+We like it so we use it for basic styling.

 ## Is it production ready?